-Example: Louis has a card called Arcanine that says "Evolves from Growlithe," and he has a Growlithe in play.
-He may play the Arcanine card on top of the Growlithe card, keeping any damage counters.
+Example: Erin has a card called Magmortar that says "Evolves from Magmar," and she has a Magmar in play.
+She may play the Magmortar card on top of the Growlithe card, keeping any damage counters.

-You may evolve a Basic Pokémon to a Stage 1 Pokémon, or a Stage 1 Pokémon to a Stage 2 Pokémon to a Stage 2 Pokémon.
-When a Pokémon evolves, it keeps all cards attached to it (Energy cards, Evolution cards, etc.) and any damage it might already have, but the old attacks and Poké-Powers and Poké-Bodies of the Pokémon it evolved from go away.
-All other things about the Pokémon also go away, such as Special Conditions or anything else that might be the result of an attack some Pokémon made earlier.
+You may evolve a Basic Pokémon to a Stage 1 Pokémon, or a Stage 1 Pokémon to a Stage 2 Pokémon to a Stage 2 Pokémon when a Pokémon evolves, it keeps all cards attached to it (Energy cards, Evolution cards, etc.) and any damage it might already have, but the old attacks and Poké-Powers and Poké-Bodies of the Pokémon it evolved from go away.
+All other things about the Pokémon also